OneNoteDev/Android-REST-API-Explorer/README.md

 Authentication for logging in with a Microsoft Account to a personal version of Office 365 such as Office 365 Home is handled by the [MSA Auth for Android](https://github.com/MSOpenTech/msa-auth-for-android) library.
 The app uses the [LiveAuthClient](https://github.com/MSOpenTech/msa-auth-for-android/blob/dev/src/main/java/com/microsoft/services/msa/LiveAuthClient.java) class to connect and disconnect.

 ## Questions and comments
-We'd love to get your feedback on the OneNote REST API Explorer for Android sample.
+We'd love to get your feedback about the OneNote REST API Explorer for Android sample.
 You can send your feedback to us in the [Issues](https://github.com/OneNoteDev/Android-REST-API-Explorer/issues) section of this repository. <br/>
-Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
+General questions about Office 365 development should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
 Make sure that your questions are tagged with [Office365] and [API].

 ## Contributing
 You will need to sign a [Contributor License Agreement](https://cla.microsoft.com/) before submitting your pull request.
-To complete the Contributor License Agreement (CLA), you will need to submit a request via the form and then electronically sign the Contributor License Agreement when you receive the email containing the link to the document.
+To complete the Contributor License Agreement (CLA), you will need to submit a request via the form and then electronically sign the CLA when you receive the email containing the link to the document.

 ## Additional resources